JackieCortes/Pewlett-Hackard-Analysis/README.md

  ![retiring_titles](https://github.com/JackieCortes/Pewlett-Hackard-Analysis/blob/main/Ret_Titles.PNG)

-We can see the priority for this plan will be "Senior Engineer" & "Senior Staff" positions, taking care of this population will be cover the 64%.
-And our third place will the Engineer position reaching 71% of the table.
-So HR can be focus on this positions and use the information of points 1 & 2 to preview the career path and who will be the retirees.
+We can see the priority for this plan will be the "Senior" positions because of the headcount they have.
+So HR can be focus on these positions and use the information of points 1 & 2 to preview the career path to be covered and who will be the retirees.

 **Deliverable 2:**
-From the mentorship_eligibilty.csv data, we can obtain all the valuable information to know who will be the next candidate to be retired and who can help to prepare the next generation or cover the positions to be opened with all important details.
+From the mentorship_eligibilty.csv data, we can obtain all the valuable information to know who will be the next candidates to be retired into next generation and who can help to cover the positions.
+To see the fields from the table of the 1965 generation, please observe the following image.

 ![mentorship_elegibility](https://github.com/JackieCortes/Pewlett-Hackard-Analysis/blob/main/mentor_eli.PNG)